 Liz Celistan is Accounts Coordinator for Seton Montessori Institute and School.
 Her responsibilities include supporting the work of the Admissions Coordinator, liaising with families and adult learners on their accounts and records, and managing the school’s accounts payable.
 Ms. Liz has a BA in Communications from Clark Atlanta University, has received training as a Montessori Paraprofessional, and has completed several additional administration and legal courses.

 Marcia Zaremba, Mary Ann Araiza & Doreen Moody

-Ms. Mary, Ms. Mary Ann and Ms. Doreen serve as the receptionists and administrative assistants for Seton and the Infant & Toddler Community.
+Ms. Marcia, Ms. Mary Ann and Ms. Doreen serve as the receptionists and administrative assistants for Seton and the Infant & Toddler Community.